 In a 3-phase configuration, the Core VR operates in 3-phase CCM, with PSIO_L and PSI_L both high.
-If PSIO_L is taken low via the SVI 2 interface, the Core VR drops phase 3 and continues to operate in CCM.
-When both PSIO_L and PSI1_L are taken low, the Core VR drops phase 2 and enters 1-phase DE mode.
+If PSIO_L is taken low via the SVI 2 interface, the Core VR sheds Phase 2 and Phase 3.
+Phase 1 enters Diode Emulation (DE) mode.
+When both PSIO_L and PSI1_L are taken low, the Core VR continues to operate in 1-phase DE mode.

 For 2-phase configurations, the Core VR operates in 2-phase CCM with PSIO_L and PSI_L both high.
-If PSIO_L is taken low via the SVI 2 interface, the Core VR drops phase 2 and continues to operate in 1-phase CCM.
-When both PSIO_L and PSI1_L are taken low, the Core VR enters 1-phase DE mode.
+If PSIO_L is taken low via the SVI 2 interface, the Core VR sheds Phase 2 and the Core VR enters 1-phase DE mode.
+When both PSIO_L and PSI1_L are taken low, the Core VR continues to operate in 1-phase DE mode.

-In a 1-phase configuration, the Core VR operates in 1-phase CCM and enters 1-phase DE when both PSI0_L and PSI1_L are low.
+In a 1-phase configuration, the Core VR operates in 1-phase CCM and enters 1-phase DE when PSIO_L is taken low and continues to operate in this mode when both PSIO_I and PSI1_L are taken low.